Universal-Control/ppt_learning/README.md

 # PPT Learning

+PPT stands for Proprioceptive Pointcloud Transformer, derived from [GenSim2](gensim2.github.io), yet it is more than point clouds.

-A unified robotic manipulation learning framework derived from [GenSim2](gensim2.github.io), providing comprehensive tools for training and evaluating robotic policies.
+PPT serves as a unified robotic manipulation learning framework, providing comprehensive tools for training and evaluating robotic policies.

 ## Overview